 |

-- Cultural Preservation: Bathukamma celebration plays a crucial role in preserving and promoting the rich cultural heritage of Telangana.
-It showcases traditional art forms, folk songs, and floral arrangements that have been passed down through generations, helping to keep these cultural practices alive.
+Cultural Preservation: Bathukamma plays a vital role in preserving the cultural heritage of Telangana.
+The floral festival showcases traditional Telangana folk songs, dances, and floral decorations that have been passed down through generations.

 History of Bathukamma